 Understaffing is one frequently cited reason for tardy reports or missed deadlines.
 Not surprisingly, in the last couple of years, it has also been a significant factor in audits about overtime.
 In addition, inexperienced or absent staff can be cited as the reason for financial errors.

 Since understaffing is so often the cause of a host of problems, we jumped at the chance to read a recent audit that focused specifically on this issue -- not just its ramifications.
-This document, which we think is useful for state and local agency leaders around the country -- and their HR offices -- was produced by the city auditor's office in Atlanta, in a February 2022 performance audit about “Facilities Management Staffing and Scheduling” in Atlanta’s Department of Aviation.
+This document, which we think is useful for state and local agency leaders around the country -- and their HR offices -- was produced by the Atlanta Auditor in a February 2022 performance audit about “Facilities Management Staffing and Scheduling” in Atlanta’s Department of Aviation.

 While a lack of attention to staffing can have all kinds of negative effects, the problems in this audit are particularly significant since, as the auditors wrote, "Adequate staffing and scheduling in the Facilities Management division is vital to airport operations and safety.”